bparanj/crystal/electronics/zettel/relay.md

 3. What is the difference between a normally open (NO) and a normally closed (NC) relay?

    In a normally open (NO) relay, the contacts remain open (circuit off) when no current flows through the coil.
 In a **normally closed (NC)** relay, the contacts remain closed (circuit on) when no current flows through the coil.
-    A normally open relay behaves like a door that stays closed until you press a button to open it.
+    A open relay behaves like a door that stays closed until you press a button to open it.
 A normally closed relay behaves like a door that stays open until you press a button to close it.
     In a normally open relay, pressing a button sends current to the coil, causing the contacts to close and the circuit to activate.
 In a normally closed relay, pressing a button breaks the current flow, causing the contacts to open and deactivate the circuit.

 4. What is the role of the coil in a relay?